KarenJoo/KarenJoo/README.md

 ## 🔅 About me

- 👩‍💻 Work: Fulltime Front-End Developer
+ 👩‍💻 Currently working as a Full-time Front-End Developer

  📍 Based in Trondheim, Norway